-Rural Nepal suffers for disease spread by open defecation and it is very rare to find toilets in remote areas.
+Rural Nepal suffers from disease spread by open defecation and it is very rare to find toilets in remote areas.
 Open defecation has a direct impact on the natural water sources especially during the heavy rain falls incurred in the monsoon.

-Teaching hygienic habits and the use of toilets in schools is small step in the right direction to healthier kids and healthier villagers.
+Teaching hygienic habits and the use of toilets in schools is a small step in the right direction to healthier kids and healthier villagers.

 NCRR have chosen to work on the rebuilding of village schools as part of our building phase.
 School buildings within Nepalese villages are an integral part of the social network, community and social structure of a village.
 Not only are schools a place for education and a safe, supervised place for parents to leave their children, they also represent community centres.
 They are more important now than ever as they are a safe place for children to go to while parents clear and rebuild.

-NCRR are to Provide 90% of the funding.
-Local people to provide 10% of the funding this creates ownership of the project.
-10% can be in the form of materials, labor and other help
+NCRR are to Provide 90% of the funding and local people to provide the remaining 10%.
+We hope that this creates ownership of the project.
+The 10% from the local people can be in the form of materials, labour or other help.

 Rain Water Harvesting System

-Filtration system US$250 x 7 schools (US$1750)
+Filtration system $250 USD x 7 schools =$1,750 USD

 Quoted by Smart Pani

-A REPEAT EVENT â€“ As Nepal is a geographically unstable country, there is a high probability of a repeat event.
-NCRR are very mindful of this probability in any rebuild, ensuring that the rebuild phase is done following the best earthquake resilient building practices.
+As Nepal is a geographically unstable country, there is a high probability of a repeat event.
+NCRR are very mindful of this probability and in any rebuild, are ensuring that the work is done following the earthquake resilient building practices.